eavelasquez/learning-reactjs/projects/recipe-manager/README.md

-# Microsoft Learn: React
+# Recipe Manager

 > ✨ Bootstrapped with Create Snowpack App (CSA).

 ## Introduction

 This project is a part of the [Microsoft Learn: React](https://docs.microsoft.com/learn/paths/react/) path.
+It is a simple recipe manager that allows you to mark the ingredients you have and the ones you don't.

 ### Preview